 Marriage counselling can help in understanding the influence that the family of origin has on the relationship, addressing cross-cultural issues, religion, communication, unconscious biases as well as coming out.

-Counselling can help clients to come to terms with their feelings, any concerns they may have, and adjusting to new stages in life that can be an extremely difficult and lonely time.
+Counselling can help clients to come to terms with their feelings and any concerns they may have and adjust to new stages in life that can be an extremely difficult and lonely time.

 My 16 years old gay son has been cyberbullied at school.
 I need to talk with someone.
 Can you help?

-This session will provide you parent and/or your family a safe space where they can be open about what they have experienced and how it made them feel.
+This session will provide your parent and/or your family a safe space where they can be open about what they have experienced and how it made them feel.

 I am gay; can my therapist also be gay?